-The HR generalist role is an entry-level position in the HR department.
-You should hire a human resources generalist if you have a team with at least a HR manager and a few HR specialists, and they need some hands-on assistance.
+The HR generalist is an entry-level position in the HR department.
+Organizations hire HR generalists when their HR team has at least an HR manager and a few HR specialists and they need some hands-on assistance for the daily tasks.
+Therefore, one of the core HR generalist duties is to assist senior HR professionals, like the HR director, in their tasks.

-HR generalists are responsible for the day-to-day management of human resources operations.
-They will work with the HR manager or HR coordinator managing training programs, policy administration, hiring procedures, and other administrative tasks in the department.
+The HR department relies on generalists to manage human resources operations daily.
+They work with the HR manager or HR coordinator to organize training programs, policy administration, hiring procedures, and other administrative tasks in the human rsources department.

 HR Generalist Job Description Example

-- Use HR software to manage payroll and employee benefits, including bonuses, leaves, and absences administration
+- Use HR software to manage payroll and employee benefits, including bonuses, leaves, and conduct absences administration

 - Organize hard and soft copies of employee records